appleseedhq/blenderseed/docs/osl/osl.rst

 How does it work with appleseed?
 --------------------------------
 	Since the beginning appleseed has had its own native shading system (henceforth the ‘internal' system).
 While this system works well enough, it was limited to defining material surfaces and optionally assigning UV mapped textures to them.
 That was it.
 It couldn’t do any kind of procedural patterns, coordinate manipulation, fancy BSDF mixing, or any of the other utility functions that were needed for a production renderer.
 Instead of expanding the BIS system with these features, the decision was made to integrate OSL instead, as it is fully capable of all these features and is developed and hosted by a major visual effects company.
-As of the current release (1.0), the internal shading system is no longer exposed in blenderseed, with the exception of the volumetric shader (as this is not yet supported by OSL).

 How do I use it in blenderseed?
 -------------------------------
 	OSL is available in conjunction with the node editor in Blender.
-When a material is created, by default it will add an OSL node tree and link to it.
-If you have an open node editor it will automatically update to show the active material tree.
-You can add nodes to the editor using Shift+A.  You can add nodes from the different categories to build up your material, but always make sure the final node is an as_closure2surface node, as that is required to export the material properly.
+You can add nodes from the different appleseed categories to build up your material, but always make sure the final node is an as_closure2surface node, as that is required to export the material properly.

 Where does the OSL shading system get the nodes from?
 -----------------------------------------------------